Hospice & Palliative Care in Caldwell County

 How is Hospice Care Funded?

-Most hospice care is covered by Medicare, which usually pays for all necessary services with little to no cost for the patient or family.
-Private insurance and Medicaid also often cover hospice care, helping to reduce financial stress.
+Most hospice care is covered by Medicare, which typically pays for all necessary services with little to no cost for the patient or family.
+Private insurance and Medicaid also often cover hospice care, helping to reduce financial stress during this important time.

 • Does Using Palliative Care Mean I’m Dying?